taemincode/math-ko-to-en/README.md

 Note: This project is vibe coded — it was created by prompting an AI from natural language to working code.

 ## Why I made this
-I was reviewing math terms in Enlish to get prepared for school (It was about a week before school) and thought that it would be useful to have something like quizlet but my own version.
+I was reviewing math terms in Enlish to get prepared for school (It was about a week before school) and thought that it would be useful to have something like quizlet korean math version.
 I explicitly asked it to look like Duolingo because I've always liked their design.

 ## Features
 - Duolingo‑style HUD: XP ⭐, Hearts ❤️, and Streak 🔥 with micro‑animations